Hoglet/TimeIT-Server/README.md

 1. Download the source into a folder of choice
 2. Open a terminal in source folder
 3. Run following command:
-   1. Unix: ./gradlew run
+   1. Unix: ./gradlew jar
-   2. Windows: gradlew run
+   2. Windows: gradlew jar
+4. java -jar ./build/libs/server-1.0.jar
-4. Start a browser and point it to http://localhost:8080/ Initial username and password: admin
+5. Start a browser and point it to http://localhost:8080/ Initial username and password: admin

 ## Choosing an alternate database backend